UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTSA and its opponents have scored at least 56 points just twice this year.
+- UTSA and its opponents have scored at least 56 points -- this matchup's point total -- only two times this season.

-- UNLV's games have gone over 56 points in only one opportunity this season.
+- UNLV and its opponents have combined to score more than 56 points in one game this season.

 - The combined points per game average of the two teams, 56.3, is 0.3 points more than Saturday's over/under.

-- These two squads surrender a combined 57.3 points per game, 1.3 more than this contest's over/under.
+- The 57.3 points per game these two squads have allowed their opponents to score this season are 1.3 more than the 56 over/under in this contest.

-- The average total in Roadrunners games this season is 61.0, 5.0 points above Saturday's total of 56.
+- The average total in Roadrunners games this season is 61.0, 5.0 points above Saturday's over/under of 56.

 - The 56 total in this game is 0.2 points above the 55.8 average total in Rebels games this season.